JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 `my_navigation_rviz.launch` calls navigation nodes to work with Rviz with no physics.

 `display.launch` `gazebo.launch.bak` created by solidworks Exporter to urdf.
 No use now.

+`start.launch` to start the two voice control nodes.
+In pair with four_wheel_diffdrive.launch

 ### config
 `base_local_planner_params.yaml` `costmap_common_params.yaml` `global_costmap_params.yaml` `local_costmap_params.yaml` are parameters for navigation toolbox.